ShivanKaul/opt-out/README.md

 The oft-touted rationale behind tracking your web activities is to provide you with a better experience, such as by serving you customized ads.
 You might want that, and it is your choice and trade-off to make.
 The purpose of this list is to increase awareness about that choice - to let you know the means with which to deliberately exercise it.

-Of course, the true best way to be informed is to read the app's 📜 Privacy Policy.
+Of course, the way to be truly informed is to read the app's 📜 Privacy Policy.

 ㊙️